scottyeager/info_foundation/_beta/whitepapers/capacity_layer_parts/IT_smart_contract.md

 When we stick to these two principles we have to do a lot of complicated work and thinking upfront - before deploying any architecture components and seeing any benefit.
 While a typical IT setup today is based on trial and error continuously improving the installation to a point where everything works the basis of self driving IT is that everything needs to be considered and described in a "contract" type format before deploying any component.
 Then and only then you can deploy self-driving and self-healing applications on a grid of capacity

-A system that enforces these two principles if the TF Technology stack.
+A system that enforces these two principles if the TFTechnology stack.
 It works as follows:

 ![image alt text](../img/autonomous-it-2.png)